futel/dialplan-functions/doc/ssl.md

 # SSL certificate

-Certificates are needed to for AWS Lambda to publish dialplan documents with a custom domain name.
+Certificates are needed to for AWS Lambda to publish HTTPS with a custom domain name.

 # Meta-requirements

 AWS ACM console access must have been set up.

-DigitalOcean must have the dialplans.phu73l.net domain name set up.
+Domains should be created with DigitalOcean:
+- dialplans.phu73l.net
+- ops.phu73l.net

 # Requirements

 - debian box (trixie, ubuntu 23)
 - openssl (3.2.2-1)
+- snapd apt package
+  - sudo apd install snapd
+- snapd snap package
+  - sudo snap install snapd
+- certbot and plugin snap (2.11.0)
+  - sudo snap install --classic certbot
+  - sudo ln -s /snap/bin/certbot /usr/bin/certbot
-- certbot (2.9.0-1.1)
+  - sudo snap set certbot trust-plugin-with-root=ok
-- python3-certbot-dns-digitalocean
+  - sudo snap install certbot-dns-digitalocean
 - DigitalOcean access token with all the domain scopes in conf/certbot-creds.ini

 ---

 # Create certificate

-This needs to be done to create the first certificate, or to create a replacement after changing attributes.
+This needs to be done when the certificate doesn't exist yet or after attributes have changed.
+The certificate is registered with let's encrypt, but not yet used to publish HTTPS.

-This should be done on whatever box is handling renewals.
-This deployment process doesn't outline requirements to make automatic renewal reliable, eg it is probably running on a laptop, so manual renewals or at least verification are assumed.
+This is done on whatever box will handle renewals.
+This deployment process doesn't include requirements to make automatic renewal reliable, it is probably running on a laptop, so manual renewals or at least verification of automatic renewals are assumed.

 - sudo certbot certonly --dns-digitalocean --dns-digitalocean-credentials conf/certbot-creds.ini -d phu73l.net -d dialplans.phu73l.net -d '*.dialplans.phu73l.net' -d ops.phu73l.net -d '*.ops.phu73l.net'
+  - answer questions
-- add expiration to calendar
+- add expiration to a human's calendar
-- cd /etc/letsencrypt/live/phu73l.net
-- cat cert.pem chain.pem fullchain.pem > /tmp/all.pem
+- sudo cat /etc/letsencrypt/live/phu73l.net/cert.pem /etc/letsencrypt/live/phu73l.net/chain.pem /etc/letsencrypt/live/phu73l.net/fullchain.pem >/tmp/all.pem

 # Import or reimport and deploy certificate

 This needs to be done after a certificate is created or renewed.
+The certificate is given to AWS, but not yet used to publish HTTPS.

 - visit AWS certificate manager (ACM) web console
 - change region to us-east-1